stoicaviator/arch_metapackage_guide/README.md

   - [Q4.
 What is a dependency?
 Also, what does it mean to say a package is installed 'explicitely'?](#q4-what-is-a-dependency-also-what-does-it-mean-to-say-a-package-is-installed-explicitely)
   - [Q5.
 What is a meta-package](#q5-what-is-a-meta-package)
   - [Q6.
 What is a group?](#q6-what-is-a-group)
+  - [Q7.
+What is a repository exactly?]
+  - [Q8.
+What is the AUR?
+How do AUR helpers work?]

 ## Basics